CederGroupHub/alabos/docs/source/index.rst

 - **Sample view**: sample view tracks the position of each sample in the lab.
 User will need to define the ``sample position`` in the device definitions, which is a position that can place samples.

+- **Lab View**: lab view is simply a wrapper over device view, sample view and task view.
+For each task, a lab view will be instantiated so that user can request resources and move samples through this lab view.

 Experiment manager
 """"""""""""""""""""""""""""""""